Aleksandar (Sasha) Tomic, Ph.D.

 Red States Lead With Federal Dependence

-Democratic-leaning blue states tend to be wealthier and pay more to the Federal Government than they get.
-In contrast, Republican-leaning red states tend to have less wealth and receive more Federal Government funds than they pay.
-In the MoneyGeek rankings, nine of the 10 most dependent states are considered red states.
+Democratic-leaning blue states tend to be wealthier and pay more to the federal government than they get.
+In contrast, Republican-leaning red states tend to have less wealth and receive more federal government funds than they pay.
+In the MoneyGeek rankings, 7 of the 10 most dependent states are considered red states.

 Policy choices may partially explain this relationship.